 These rules are further explained within our domestic regulation Scottish Domestic Regulation 16: Match Approvals and Permission to Tour.
 All those within the Scottish Rugby Union’s jurisdiction are required to comply with this Regulation.

 Assistance in obtaining Scottish Rugby’s consent to hold a match during Close Time is available below.

 On a case by case basis Scottish Rugby may consider applications to hold matches during the Close Time period.
 To apply for permission for such a match please use this form:

-Please note that we are unlikely to grant approval for any match scheduled to take place after the third Sunday in June i.e. 21 June 2020.
+Please note that we are unlikely to grant approval for any match scheduled to take place after the third Sunday in June in any year.

-The following matches / tournaments were approved for the 2019 Close Time period:
+The following matches / tournaments have been approved for the 2022 Close Time period:

 Frequently Asked Questions